 What is the expected capital value of the project on completion?
-R 500 00 00.00 What is the expected yearly income or contribution to the economy that will be generated by or as a result of the project?
+R 500 0 00.00 What is the expected yearly income or contribution to the economy that will be generated by or as a result of the project?
 TBC Will the project contribute to service infrastructure?
 YES NO Is the project a public amenity?
 YES NO How many new employment opportunities will be created during the development phase?
-5 5 What is the expected value of the employment opportunities during the development phase?
-R 120 00 00.00 What percentage of this will accrue to previously disadvantaged individuals?
-65% How will this be ensured and monitored (please explain): N/A How many permanent new employment opportunities will be created during the operational phase of the project?
-'A What is the expected current value of the employment opportunities during the first 10 years?
-TBC What is the expected current value of the employment opportunities during the first 10 years?
-IB С What is the expected current value of the employment opportunities during the first 10 years?
+5 What is the expected value of the employment opportunities during the development phase?
+R 120 0 00.00 What percentage of this will accrue to previously disadvantaged individuals?
+65% How will this be ensured and monitored (please explain): N/A N /A N/A How many permanent new employment opportunities will be created during the operational phase of /A BC N/A How many permanent new employment opportunities will be created during the operational phase of the project?
+TE • N/A How many permanent new employment opportunities will be created during the operational phase of the project?
+What is the expected current value of the employment opportunities during the first 10 years?
+TE , 3C N/A How many permanent new employment opportunities will be created during the operational phase of the project?
+What is the expected current value of the employment opportunities during the first 10 years?
 What percentage of this will accrue to previously disadvantaged individuals?
-N/ -
+TE , 3C N/A How many permanent new employment opportunities will be created during the operational phase of the project?
+What is the expected current value of the employment opportunities during the first 10 years?
+What percentage of this will accrue to previously disadvantaged individuals?
+How will this be ensured and monitored (please explain): TE , 3C